Crusader Kings III: Release

 The game was released on 1 September 2020 and is available through Steam and Xbox Game Pass for PC.
 The game is available in two editions: the Base Game Edition, which includes the base game and a pre-order bonus, and the Royal Edition, which includes the base game and an expansion pass.
 The expansion pass contains a collection of additional content packs and the first expansion.

 Crusader Kings III was initially rejected by the Australian Classification Board, reportedly over complications regarding the game's classification.
-The game was eventually cleared and released within Australia six days after its initial release, on 7 September 2020.
+However, the Australian Classification Board denied having contact with Paradox Interactive, who claimed they sought classification through the third party distributor Plaion, formerly Koch Media.
+The game was eventually cleared and released in Australia six days after its initial release, on 7 September 2020.
 Because of its delayed release, the pre-order bonus window was extended to 21 September exclusively for Australian Steam users.

 A console version of the game was released on PlayStation 5 and Xbox Series X and Series S on 29 March 2022.
 The game was made available on Xbox Game Pass on the same day.

-Expansions

 Reception

 Crusader Kings III received "generally favorable" reviews for PlayStation 5 and Xbox Series X/S according to review aggregator Metacritic; the PC version received "universal acclaim".
 Leana Hafer of IGN wrote that the game "is a superb strategy game, a great RPG, and a master class in how to take the best parts of existing systems and make them deeper and better"; scoring it 10/10 in her review.
-Lauren Aitken from VG247 also gave the game a perfect score; in her review, she wrote, "Crusader Kings 3 is just as bonkers, unpredictable and enthralling as its predecessor."
+Lauren Aitken from VG247 also gave the game a perfect score, writing it is "just as bonkers, unpredictable and enthralling as its predecessor."

 David Wildgoose of GameSpot praised the procedural narratives of the game saying that they are rarely as affecting and poignant as they are here; on the other hand, as a negative point, he wrote that "when the story engine isn't firing, your actions can feel rote and uninspired".

-In December 2020, Crusader Kings III was nominated in the Best Sims/Strategy Games category at The Game Awards but lost to Microsoft Flight Simulator.
+The console port of the game has been criticized by players due to being "unplayable" during the late-game due to technological bottlenecks, frequent crashes, overheating, and other limitations to console capabilities.
+Paradox and Lab42 have been working to fix these issues by removing the 3D models in family trees and more frequent clearing of the game's cache.
+Because of Lab42 struggling to develop the console version of the game, they were later replaced by Dragon lake.

+Sales

 The game sold more than 1 million copies within 1 month of release.
 It was the seventh best-selling game in September 2020 in the US, and had the highest launch month sales for any Paradox Interactive title.
 In March 2022, Paradox Interactive announced that Crusader Kings III had sold over 2 million units worldwide.
+In September 2023, Paradox Interactive announced that Crusader Kings III had sold over 3 million units worldwide.
+As of April 2025, Crusader Kings III has sold over 4 million copies worldwide.